pinballtec/NETGURU-Simple_Rest-App/readme.txt

-Good afternoon, unfortunately I have to send such a version of the project.
+Unfortunately I have to send such a version of the project.

 I was unable to dockerize due to django written in version 4 (docker supports 3.2)